lbehnke/spring-override/README.md

     </beans>

-The bean overriding occurs at an very early stage of the Spring initialization.
-Hence all autowired dependencies to **bean** will see the modifications made by the sub module.
+The bean overriding occurs at a very early stage of the Spring initialization process.
+Hence, all autowired dependencies to **bean** will see the modifications made by the sub module.